natevw/msp430-serial-rs/SETUP-debian-aarch64.md

 Notes re. building and deploying to an MSP430 LaunchPad device from an ARM version of Debian Linux.
 You'll need to compile a few of the tools from source as vendor doesn't provide not aarch64 builds.

+This should work on a Raspberry Pi or possibly on Chrome OS via a Crostini VM.

 ## Rust basics